CarbonBuster/dala-whitepaper/README.md

 4. The worker sends the job asset to the requester-relayer escrow account with the IPFS hash as a memo.
 5. The requester monitors this account and when this payment is seen, creates a new escrow account with selected reviewers (reviewer selection is an opinionated process that the protocol remains agnostic of), relayer, and the worker provided hash as signers (the hash must be retrieved from IPFS).
 6. The requester must create a time-locked recovery transaction to close and merge this account should sufficient approval not be received in time.
-7. The requester must now a transaction that must:
+7. The requester must now create two transactions.
+    1. A *job accepted* transaction that must:
         1. Send payment to worker.
         2. Send payment to relayer.
         3. Send payment to reviewer escrow.
+    2. A *job declined* transaction that must:
+        1. Send payment to relayer.
+        2. Send payment to reviewer escrow.
+        3. Close and merge account to requester.
-8. This transaction should be signed by the requester and stored on IPFS.
+8. These transactions should be signed by the requester and stored on IPFS.
-9. The relayer needs to be made aware of this transaction.
-The relayer will confirm the transaction is correct and sign it.
-This newly signed transaction will be shared with the worker.
+9. The relayer needs to be made aware of these transactions.
+The relayer will confirm the transactions are correct and sign them.
+The *job accepted* transaction will be shared with the worker.
 9. The worker must now sign the job using the preimage that was used to encrypt the payload in step 3.
 This is now public and reviewers and requester will now have access to the secret used to encrypt the payload.
-10. The newly signed transaction is now broadcast to the reviewers.
-They now have the ability to check the result of the job and if they approve of the content, can sign the transaction.
+10. The newly signed transaction is now broadcast to the reviewers along with the *job declined* transaction.
+They now have the ability to check the result of the job and if they approve of the content, can sign the *job accepted* transaction; if they don't then they can sign the *job declined* transaction.
 11. When a sufficient threshold has been reached, the transaction is broadcast on-chain and all parties receive payment.
+The *job accepted* and *job declined* transactions will have the same sequence number, so only one can be executed.
+These thresholds will be determined by the requester and the first one that is reached will be the successful one.

-###Use Cases<div id="kazi-use-cases">
+### Use Cases<div id="kazi-use-cases">
 * Surveys
 * Image annotation and classification
 * Secret shopper
 * Information Gathering
 * SEO research

-###Attacks and Limitations<div id="kazi-attacks-limitations">
+### Attacks and Limitations<div id="kazi-attacks-limitations">
 * Requester and reviewers working together
 * Worker and reviewers working together

-##Kopa
+## Kopa